AllGray/AllGray.github.io/source/index.html.md

 First you have to find the standard soft wire, strip the insulation at it’s ends and apply some solder to the freshly stripped ends.

-**Pro tip:** strip the insulation with your cutter pliers and twirl the stripped ends of the wire before apllying some solder to it.
+<aside class="notice">**Pro tip:** strip the insulation with your cutter pliers and twirl the stripped ends of the wire before apllying some solder to it</aside>

 slate/images/95.jpg
 slate/images/96.jpg